techidaily/site-win11-tips/source/_posts/discreet-deletion-of-email-after-signing-in-windows.md

  The Group Policy Editor (or gpedit.msc) is a handy Windows tool for configuring advanced system settings.
 You can also this tool to hide your email address from the Windows login screen.

  Note that the Group Policy Editor is only available on Windows Professional, Education, and Enterprise editions.
-If your PC is running Windows Home, check out[how to access the Local Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before proceeding.
+If your PC is running Windows Home, check out [how to access the Local Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before proceeding.

 1. Press**Win + S** to open the search menu.
 2. Type**gpedit.msc** in the search box and select the first result that appears.